jhcepas/npr/doc/tutorial/workflow_design.rst

        tree_splitter        =   @splitter,       @splitter

-Values starting with `@` refer to extended regions in the config file.
+Values starting with `@` refer to specific blocks in the config file.
 Thus, `@phyml2` will be translated into a phyml execution using the parameters defined in the `[phyml2]` config block.
 This allows to adjust the details of the phylogenetic workflow to different scenarios.

 Configuring external software
 ===================================